philtr/phillipridlen/_posts/links/2014-12-16-the-curse-of-compressing-reality.md

 > Any creative endeavor is highly non-linear, but the sharing of it almost always skips a lot of the
 > actual work that goes into it.
 That’s ok; a clear progression makes for a good story that’s easy
 > to tell.
-But don’t judge your reality against someone else’s compressed work.
+But don’t judge your reality against someone else's compressed work.
 It’s ok if it takes
 > you a day to make a cutting board like one that someone made in six minutes on YouTube; the truth
 > is it probably took them a day too.